Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: DPP in Binomial Model Revisited

 \end{proposition} It shows that a positive correlation on the priors between logit-transformed $p_0, p_1$ incurs a negative correlation between the residuals, $\frac{y_0}{n_0} - p_0=\hat{p}_0-p_0$ and $\frac{y_1}{n_1} - p_1=\hat{p}_1-p_1$, on the posterior, and vice versa.
 Moreover, if we set $r = 0$, then at the posterior mode, either $p_0=y_0/n_0$ or $p_1 = y_1/n_1$, which is the MLE for $p_0$ or $p_1$.
 This is likely to result in DPP on $\eta = p_1 - p_0$, since the posterior mode already coincides with MLE.
-This heuristic argument gives partial evidence towards setting correlated priors for (transformed) $p_0$ and $p_1$.
+This heuristic argument gives partial evidence towards setting correlated priors for (transformed) $p_0$ and $p_1$ to alleviate DPP.
+We present numerical results on this situation to demonstrate our intuitions.